Clarion Hospital Reports 11 New COVID-19 Cases

 Specimen Collection Sites

-Effective Thursday, April 1, the Clarion Hospital testing site will move to 24 Doctors Lane, Suite 100.
+As of Thursday, April 1, the Clarion Hospital testing site will be at 24 Doctors Lane, Suite 100.

 The specimen collection site in Butler is at 304 Delwood Road, Butler, PA 16001.